August Pre-Orientation Programs

 Most programs begin Friday, Aug.
 24 and continue through Saturday, Aug.
 25.

-Students participating in the International Student Orientation, Myra Kraft Transitional Year Program or Student Support Services Program, and fall scholar-athletes are not able to participate in pre-orientation programs due to time conflicts.
+Note: Students participating in International Student Pre-Orientation, the Myra Kraft Transitional Year Program, the Student Support Services Program, as well as fall scholar-athletes, are not able to participate in pre-orientation programs due to time conflicts.

 Be part of a small group of your peers that participate in a fun-filled and thoughtful experience in the woods of Massachusetts.
 Through different activities, you will explore group and personal process using the outdoors as a medium for learning.
 Ranging from orienteering and a ropes course to cooking shared meals and making a campfire, this program will encourage you to step out of your comfort zone to enhance the skills that you will need for a successful transition to college.
 You do not need to have any previous experience in the outdoors to apply.

 - Contact Scott Berozi at firstname.lastname@example.org or 781-736-5074 with questions.

 All new international undergraduate students are required to attend the International Pre-Orientation.
 You are automatically enrolled in the program as an international student, which means you do not need to apply.
 During the International Pre-Orientation, you will be able to explore the academic culture at Brandeis, get to know campus resources, and discuss topics surrounding student life beyond the classroom.